 - You need to see to it that your operating environment is safe and that the operator of your drone at any time is competent and proficient in the operations of a given drone.

-- You are not allowed to fly your drone over or near sensitive infrastructure such as power stations, water treatment plants , heavily travelled roadways, government facilities or correctional facilities just to name a few of these.
+- You are not allowed to fly your drone over or near sensitive infrastructure such as power stations, water treatment plants, heavily traveled roadways, government facilities or correctional facilities just to name a few of these.

 - You need to check out and follow the local laws as well as ordinances before you undertake flying over private property.

-- As a recreational drone user you are not supposed to conduct any surveillance or even take photographs of persons in places where you are expected to respect privacy of persons till you obtain their individual permission.
+- As a recreational drone user, you are not supposed to conduct any surveillance or even take photographs of persons in places where you are expected to respect the privacy of persons till you obtain their individual permission, and to get more familiar with what you can and cannot take photos or film from the air, we suggest checking out our article about drone photography rules.

 It’s worth noting that in certain areas such as rural and agricultural areas, recreational as well as commercial drone users need to be aware of the possibility of the presence of manned aircrafts which may be operating at low altitudes, close to the ground level.